DriveClutch-ParkingLot/ecs-registrator/README.md

-# ecs-registrator
+# ecs-consul-server
-Docker container for running Registrator as an ECS service
+Docker container for running Consul in server mode in ECS as a service